Peloton Interactive (NASDAQ:PTON) PT Lowered to $130.00

-Peloton Interactive (NASDAQ:PTON) had its target price trimmed by Truist Securities from $140.00 to $130.00 in a report released on Tuesday morning, PriceTargets.com reports.
-They currently have a buy rating on the stock.
+Peloton Interactive (NASDAQ:PTON) had its target price reduced by equities research analysts at Cowen from $135.00 to $130.00 in a research report issued to clients and investors on Friday, PriceTargets.com reports.
+The firm presently has an “outperform” rating on the stock.
+Cowen’s price objective points to a potential upside of 24.59% from the company’s previous close.

-Several other equities analysts also recently commented on the stock.
-Roth Capital downgraded shares of Peloton Interactive to a buy rating and decreased their price objective for the company from $165.00 to $105.00 in a report on Friday, May 7th.
-MKM Partners upped their price objective on shares of Peloton Interactive from $110.00 to $130.00 and gave the company a buy rating in a report on Friday, August 20th.
-Truist decreased their price target on shares of Peloton Interactive from $140.00 to $130.00 and set a buy rating on the stock in a research note on Tuesday.
-JPMorgan Chase & Co. decreased their price target on shares of Peloton Interactive from $140.00 to $138.00 and set an overweight rating on the stock in a research note on Tuesday.
-Finally, Bank of America upped their price target on shares of Peloton Interactive from $100.00 to $118.00 and gave the company a neutral rating in a research note on Monday, June 14th.
-Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and twenty-three have issued a buy rating to the stock.
-Peloton Interactive has a consensus rating of Buy and a consensus price target of $139.22.
+A number of other equities analysts have also issued reports on PTON.
+Credit Suisse Group decreased their price target on Peloton Interactive from $151.00 to $148.00 and set an “outperform” rating for the company in a research note on Tuesday, August 24th.
+Canaccord Genuity decreased their price target on Peloton Interactive from $180.00 to $150.00 and set a “buy” rating for the company in a research note on Friday, May 7th.
+Robert W. Baird cut their price objective on Peloton Interactive from $175.00 to $160.00 and set an “outperform” rating for the company in a research report on Friday, May 7th.
+Oppenheimer cut their price objective on Peloton Interactive from $150.00 to $140.00 and set an “outperform” rating for the company in a research report on Monday, August 23rd.
+Finally, Needham & Company LLC increased their price objective on Peloton Interactive from $125.00 to $135.00 and gave the company a “buy” rating in a research report on Thursday.
+Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and twenty-four have issued a buy rating to the company’s stock.
+Peloton Interactive has a consensus rating of “Buy” and an average price target of $138.81.

+In other Peloton Interactive news, CAO Allen J. Klingsick sold 501 shares of the stock in a transaction on Friday, August 20th.
+The shares were sold at an average price of $109.00, for a total transaction of $54,609.00.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, COO Thomas Cortese sold 154,382 shares of the stock in a transaction on Monday, June 28th.
+The stock was sold at an average price of $124.26, for a total transaction of $19,183,507.32.
+Following the transaction, the chief operating officer now directly owns 154,795 shares in the company, valued at $19,234,826.70.
+The disclosure for this sale can be found here.
+Insiders sold 764,084 shares of company stock worth $89,633,343 over the last ninety days.
+16.50% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-US Bancorp DE raised its holdings in Peloton Interactive by 13.7% in the 1st quarter.
-US Bancorp DE now owns 19,711 shares of the company’s stock valued at $2,217,000 after buying an additional 2,372 shares during the last quarter.
-Rhumbline Advisers increased its position in Peloton Interactive by 2.3% during the 1st quarter.
-Rhumbline Advisers now owns 243,307 shares of the company’s stock valued at $27,357,000 after purchasing an additional 5,556 shares during the period.
-Landscape Capital Management L.L.C. acquired a new stake in Peloton Interactive during the 1st quarter valued at approximately $10,865,000.
-Berman Capital Advisors LLC increased its position in Peloton Interactive by 218.7% during the 1st quarter.
-Berman Capital Advisors LLC now owns 14,219 shares of the company’s stock valued at $1,598,000 after purchasing an additional 9,757 shares during the period.
-Finally, ARK Investment Management LLC increased its position in Peloton Interactive by 129.3% during the 1st quarter.
-ARK Investment Management LLC now owns 1,011,477 shares of the company’s stock valued at $113,730,000 after purchasing an additional 570,298 shares during the period.
-Institutional investors and hedge funds own 69.82% of the company’s stock.
+Several large investors have recently modified their holdings of the company.
+Lindbrook Capital LLC grew its position in shares of Peloton Interactive by 7.4% in the first quarter.
+Lindbrook Capital LLC now owns 1,445 shares of the company’s stock valued at $162,000 after purchasing an additional 100 shares during the last quarter.
+Lehman & Derafelo Financial Resources LLC grew its position in shares of Peloton Interactive by 5.8% in the first quarter.
+Lehman & Derafelo Financial Resources LLC now owns 1,827 shares of the company’s stock valued at $205,000 after purchasing an additional 100 shares during the last quarter.
+Kistler Tiffany Companies LLC grew its position in shares of Peloton Interactive by 7.6% in the second quarter.
+Kistler Tiffany Companies LLC now owns 1,470 shares of the company’s stock valued at $182,000 after purchasing an additional 104 shares during the last quarter.
+Thoroughbred Financial Services LLC grew its position in shares of Peloton Interactive by 2.0% in the second quarter.
+Thoroughbred Financial Services LLC now owns 5,595 shares of the company’s stock valued at $694,000 after purchasing an additional 110 shares during the last quarter.
+Finally, Avestar Capital LLC grew its position in shares of Peloton Interactive by 1.5% in the first quarter.
+Avestar Capital LLC now owns 8,300 shares of the company’s stock valued at $857,000 after purchasing an additional 120 shares during the last quarter.
+69.82% of the stock is currently owned by institutional investors.

 Peloton Interactive, Inc provides interactive fitness products in North America and internationally.
 It offers connected fitness products, such as the Peloton Bike and the Peloton Tread, which include touchscreen that streams live and on-demand classes.
 The company also provides connected fitness subscriptions for multiple household users, and access to all live and on-demand classes, as well as Peloton Digital app for connected fitness subscribers to provide access to its classes.